darshanbeniwal/Statistical_Cosmology_using_Python_ICARD_2021/README.md

-# A Course on Cosmology with Python: From Beginner to Advanced by Darshan Kumar
+# A Course on "Cosmology with Python: From Beginner to Advanced"